Ahndrea L. Blue, Esquire

 She recently completed her Masters of Science and is currently serving the Making A Difference Foundation as the Gardens Manager.
 She has designed and established an Urban Garden Strip and a farm plot, Blair’s Sanctuary Garden.
 These gardens supply organically raised crops to Eloise’s Cooking Pot Food Bank, the third largest food bank in Tacoma Washington.
 She loves speaking to folks and volunteers at the gardens, sharing content on sustainable practices and methods for raising organic crops.

 Latino Outreach Food Bank Assistant

-As a senior at Pacific Lutheran University, Yesenia will receive her B.S. in psychology during May 2019.
-She plans to pursue her masters in nursing after that.
+As a senior at Pacific Lutheran University, Yesenia will receive her B.S. in psychology in May 2019 and she plans to get her masters in nursing next.
 Giving back to her community and continuing to learn about her culture, Yesenia serves the Hispanic East-Tacoma community delivering groceries and more as the Latino Outreach.
-When she isn’t at school or work, you can find her at the beach, bowling alley, or riding scooters downtown.
+When she isn’t at work or school you can find her at the beach, bowling alley, or riding scooters downtown.